stanford-ssi/Olympus-GroundControl/README.md

 ### Usage

+Ensure you're on the same network (and have a ip address in the right range) as quail.

 To launch dev server `adev runserver demo.py --port 8080 --livereload`

 To launch "deployment" server `python demo.py`

+Go to `localhost:8080` to see the page (only after it connects to quail).
+That access from a differnt computer on the same network go to `{server ip}:8080` on that computers browser

 ## Feature rundown